garris/BackstopJS/README.md

   "onStatus": [504, 503, 500] // Reload website if responded with one of the following statuses },
 ```
+Keep in mind that it works fine only with puppeteer `"engine": "puppeteer"`.

 #### Setting the base path for custom onBefore and onReady scripts